Stern-Lab/FITS/README.md

 Download the software (GUI binaries).
 For Windows - extract the zip file and run the application.
 For Mac - you can run the app from within the dmg archive or extract it and then run it.
 A set of sample files are available to demonstrate the abilities of FITS (Sample_files.zip).
 After running FITS, you may load the parameters file (e.g. the sample file Params_infer_fitness_N5_u05_reps05.txt) and data file (e.g. the file sim_data_N5_u05_w0.5.txt).
 The parameters dictate which parameter FITS will infer (fitness in this example).
 Press Go!
 FITS shows a progress bar and estimated time to finish running (typical running time is 30 seconds).
 A report is given in the bottom right side.
 Inferred values are the medians, given in the table.
 Version 1.0 also explicitly shows the value in the Quick Report.

-#### Note: FITS expects the data file to be tab-delimited.
+#### Note I: FITS expects the data file to be tab-delimited.
 If using Excel, you may need to save the file as Windows Formatted Tab Delimited file.
 Verify the content and format of the file if FITS fails to run.

-#### Note: Parameter value may be changed by pressing the _Edit file_ button.
+#### Note II: Parameter value may be changed by pressing the _Edit file_ button.

 ### Command line
 Running fits with no parameters gives the help screen, listing the possible usage syntaxes.
 For fitness inference, as an example, the syntax is: